-Please see the below II.1" Supplementary explanation" 1.
+Please see the below II.1 "Committee's Name, Composition, and Attributes of Chairperson" Supplementary Explanation "1.
 Nomination Committee (Nomination Process)".

-(8) [Supplementary Principle 4.11.2] A status for concurrent positions of Outside Directors and Outside Audit & Supervisory Board Members a.
+(8)[Supplementary Principle 4.11.2] A status for concurrent positions of Outside Directors and Outside Audit & Supervisory Board Members a.
 Outside Directors b.
 Outside Audit & Supervisory Board Members

-Please see the below II.1 [Directors]"Outside Directors' Relationship with the Company(2)Supplementary Explanation of the Relationship".
+Please see the below II.1 [Directors] "Outside Directors' Relationship with the Company(2)Supplementary Explanation of the Relationship".

-Please see the below II.2 [Audit & Supervisory Board Members] "Outside Audit & Supervisory Board Members' Relationship with the Company(2)Supplementary Explanation of the Relationship"
+Please see the below II.1 [Audit & Supervisory Board Members] "Outside Audit & Supervisory Board Members' Relationship with the Company(2)Supplementary Explanation of the Relationship"

-(9) [Supplementary Principle 4.11.3] Disclosure of summary results of analysis and evaluation of overall effectiveness of the Board of Directors
+(9)[Supplementary Principle 4.11.3] Disclosure of summary results of analysis and evaluation of overall effectiveness of the Board of Directors

-1. Analysis and Evaluation Process

-• As noted in Chapter 3.5 of the attached "Basic Policies on Corporate Governance," an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.

-In fiscal 2017, analysis and evaluation was conducted in accordance with the following process.

-(1) Questionnaires conducted for Directors' self-evaluation and its summary

-• A questionnaire consisting of nine questions concerning the roles and responsibilities of the Board of Directors, its operation, etc. was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire.

-• In light of implementation of a PDCA cycle, evaluation mainly focused on whether initiatives to enhance effectiveness of the Board of Directors were implemented or not in accordance with the improvement measures (measures for improving capabilities) which had been formulated based on the evaluation of the Board of Directors in fiscal 2016.
+- 1. Analysis and Evaluation Process - As noted in Chapter 3.5 of the attached "Basic Policies on Corporate Governance," an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.
+In fiscal 2017, analysis and evaluation was conducted in accordance with the following process. - (1) Questionnaires conducted for Directors' self-evaluation and its summary - · A questionnaire consisting of nine questions concerning the roles and responsibilities of the Board of Directors, its operation, etc. was distributed to each Director in advance and the secretariat conducted an interview with each Director based on the questionnaire. - In light of implementation of a PDCA cycle, evaluation mainly focused on whether initiatives to enhance effectiveness of the Board of Directors were implemented or not in accordance with the improvement measures (measures for improving capabilities) which had been formulated based on the evaluation of the Board of Directors in fiscal 2016. - (2) Exchange of opinions at the Outside Director Council - ·At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire.